 Figures summarising the 2022-23 collection, and those reporting against the statutory target period between 2017-18 to 2021-22, are available in the Apprenticeships and traineeships 2022/23 release

-The following statistics are classified as official statistics and have been produced in line with the Code of Practice for Statistics, rather than being classed as national statistics and accredited as such by the Office for Statistics Regulation (opens in a new tab).
+The following statistics are classified as official statistics and have been produced in line with the Code of Practice for Statistics, rather than being classed as accredited official statistics and independently reviewed as such by the Office for Statistics Regulation (opens in a new tab).
 The statistics are included for transparency purposes.

 Find an apprenticeship adverts and vacancies